ppalacios92/ppalacios92/README.md

 I graduated as a **Master in Research in Structural Civil Engineering** from the [**Univerisdad de las Fuerzas Armadas ESPE**](https://www.espe.edu.ec/).
 My research focuses on seismic threat for continental Ecuador, developing models of seismic intensities.

 As a consultant, I've worked on the calculation and structural design of large-scale projects in Quito, ECU specializing in the non-linearity of structures for essential and special buildings in reinforced concrete.
 I've been a consultant for the **Ministerio de Cultura y Patrimonio**, design leader for the **Empresa Electrica Quito** in the infrastructure area, and structural analyst at the former **SECOB**.
-Currently I am the **CEO** at my Consultant Company [**JEP Engineering**
+Currently I am **Nominal Partner** at my Consultant Company [**TORREFUERTE**
 ](https://www.jepengineering.com/)

 I have participated as a speaker at national and international seminars, reviewer, and writer of scientific articles.
 I specialize in workflow through the **BIM** methodology.